 Our SENCO ensures that the children’s needs are identified early and works closely with the class teachers and parents to ensure that these needs are always prioritised.
 Special educational needs and provision can be considered as falling under four broad areas:

 Provision given, allocated through a staged approach, and dependent on the particular need of the child, is as shown below:

 Interventions are also used to boost the progress of children who have fallen behind in a particular area, even if these children may not have a special educational need or a disability.

 Our school supports a vast number of children with a range of additional needs including ASD (Autistic Spectrum Disorder), Specific Learning Difficulties (including Dyslexia), ADHD (Attention Deficit Hyperactivity Disorder), Down Syndrome, Cerebral Palsy, Speech and Language Difficulties and other learning difficulties.

-Working with our school, we have advisory teachers from the Specialist Inclusion Support Service (SISS), Under 6, ASD, Sensory Impairment, Physical Impairment Teams.
-We also buy the services of the SEMH team as well as the services of a speech and language therapist.
+Working with our school, we have advisory teachers from the Specialist Inclusion Support Service (SISS), ASD, Sensory Impairment, Physical Impairment Teams.
+We also buy the services of the SEMH team.

 We also encourage the academic and practical achievement of very able children, as well as children who show outstanding artistic, musical and creative talent, physical skills, leadership qualities...
 Teachers provide challenging activities to ensure that these children are being stretched.
-The children may also participate in a programme of workshops which are run across a number of participating schools – these are known as GTXxtra activities.
 These activities further enhance the children’s aptitudes, skills and abilities.